RemexHu/PGGAN-Project/README.md

 This repo is forked from https://github.com/tkarras/progressive_growing_of_gans

 We have done some minor changes in order to redo the experiment and achieve descent performace as described by the author.
+And we did our experiments either on Runchen's desktop with GTX 1080 and on NYU HPC Prince Tesla-P100.
+The CIFAR experiment took about 14 hours of training, and the CelebA experiment took another 14 hours.

 ## Resources